sussmanbu/ma4615-fa22-final-project-team-swej/content/about.md

 This comes from the file `content/about.md`.

-This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
+This is a website for the final project for MA[46]15 Data Science with R by Team SWEJ.
 The members of this team are below.

-## Luis Iberico
+## Wenyan Zhang

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.
+Wenyan is a senior majoring in Statistics and minoring in CS and Data Science.

 ## Dan Sussman